 I am a parent of a senior graduating in June 2014.
 My son feels Jones College Prep gave him more than he expected.
 He played two sports all four years maintained a high gpa scored high in the ACT and actually enjoyed his high school experience.
 The teachers kept his interest and the counselors were very helpful.
 Mr. Powers was a hands on principal.
 The location was great and my son felt safe and secure at this school.
 I highly recommend Jones College Prep as it prepared my son to get into the college he chose.
 He also gained more diverse friends and a more well-rounded experience.

 Jones College Prep High School is a public high school in Chicago.
-The principal of Jones College Prep High School is Dr. Paul J Powers, who can be contacted at email@example.com.
-1,120 students attend Jones College Prep High School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
-0% of the Jones College Prep High School students are "limited in English proficiency."
-53% of the 1,120 students here are classified as "economically disadvantaged", and 51% are paying reduced lunch prices.
-The ratio of students to teachers at Jones College Prep High School is 15:1.
+The principal of Jones College Prep High School is Dr. Paul J Powers, whose e-mail is firstname.lastname@example.org.
+1,120 students go to Jones College Prep High School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
+0% of the Jones College Prep High School students have "limited English proficiency."
+53% of the 1,120 students here are classified as "economically disadvantaged", and 51% get reduced lunch prices.
+The student to teacher ratio at Jones College Prep High School is 15:1.
 Ihsca Charter High School is one of the nearest high schools.

 - Ceramics sculpture

 - Video film production

 |Native Hawaiian or Other Pacific Islander||0.1%||0%|

 |Students eligible for free or reduced-price lunch program||51%||86%|

 l am a parent who is aspiring to get my child admitted into Jones College Prep High School.
 From information gathered so far and little interaction with School Administration this is a multicultural accommodating student-centered and an excellent academic performing School l would recommend to any parent.